robotnic/mapsforge-cordova-plugin-example/README.md

 Map file name
 -------------------
-You have to filename in "js/main.js"
+You have to change the filename in "js/main.js"